viblo/pymunk/docs/src/overview.rst

 ===============================

 The most important part in your game loop is to keep the dt argument to the :py:meth:`pymunk.Space.step` function constant.
-A constant timestep makes the simulation much more stable and reliable.
+A constant time step makes the simulation much more stable and reliable.

 There are several ways to do this, some more complicated than others.
 Which one